GarboMuffin/nicehash-calculator/README.md

 # NiceHash Profit Calculator for Buyers

-A script to estimate the profitability of buying hashing power on NiceHash.
+A script to estimate the profitability of buying hashing power on [NiceHash (referral link)](https://www.nicehash.com/?refby=258346).

-_To be clear, this is for people wanting to make a profit by **buying** hashing power on NiceHash.
-It isn't for miners.
-Use [NiceHash's official profit calculator](https://www.nicehash.com/profitability-calculator) for that._
+If you are a miner you should use [NiceHash's official profit calculator](https://www.nicehash.com/profitability-calculator).

+**This project is not affiliated with NiceHash.
+I am not responsible for any losses that may come as a result of this project.**

 ## Web Version